Grave robbery: North America

 Modern grave robbing in North America also involves long-abandoned or forgotten private Antebellum Period to pre-Great Depression era grave sites.
 These sites are often desecrated by grave robbers in search of old and valuable jewellery.
 Affected sites are typically in rural, forested areas where once-prominent, wealthy landowners and their families were interred.
 The remote and often undocumented locations of defunct private cemeteries make them particularly susceptible to grave robbery.
 The practice may be encouraged by default upon the discovery of a previously unknown family cemetery by a new landowner.

 One notable historical incident occurred during the evening of November 7, 1876, when a group of counterfeiters attempted to steal Abraham Lincoln's body from his grave in Springfield, Illinois, in an attempt to secure the release of their imprisoned leader, counterfeit engraver Benjamin Boyd.
 However, a Secret Service agent was present and had notified the police beforehand, so the grave robbers only succeeded in dislodging the lid of his coffin.
 As a consequence, when Lincoln was reburied, additional security measures were implemented to prevent further grave robbery attempts.

 Central America

 Grave robbers often sold stolen Aztec or Mayan goods on the black market for an extremely high price.
 The buyers (museum curators, historians, etc.) didn't often suffer the repercussions of being in possession of stolen goods; the blame (and charges) were placed upon the lower-class grave robbers.
-Today's antiquities trade has become a streamlined industry, the speed at which these artifacts enter the market has grown exponentially.
+Today's antiquities trade has become a streamlined industry, the speed at which these artifacts enter the market has grown compared to pre-internet times.
 Laws to prevent grave robbing have been enacted in these regions, but due to extreme poverty, these grave robberies continue to grow each year.